 - library of process component models

-- generation of documentation and code for different target environments, both for commercial public programs
+- generation of documentation and code for different target environments, both for commercial and open-source programs

 Multi-wavelets are the base of this area that encompasses process identification, observer design and data concentration.

-- discrete-event dynamic models of continuous plants observed by a quantising measurement unit and a event-driven input
+- discrete-event dynamic models of continuous plants observed by a quantising measurement unit and an event-driven input

 - fault detection and identification